|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This pineapple chess pie is a wonderful combination of the tropical flavors of coconut and pineapple.
-I made the pie with a frozen crust (see the picture) and my family loved it!
+We made the pie with a frozen crust (see the picture) and our family loved it!
 Use a regular or gluten-free crust for this pie.

 The recipe makes enough filling for a homemade deep dish pie.
 If you use a standard 9-inch frozen pie crust, you might have some excess filling.
 You could put the extra in a buttered ramekin and bake the small custard along with the pie.